Can You Use Olive Oil As Lube For Anal Or Vaginal Sex? Is It Safe?

 What Are Better Lube Alternatives To Olive Oil?

-Instead of the olive oil in your kitchen cabinet, there are plenty of natural and organic lubes to choose from that use safe ingredients you can trust.
+Instead of the olive oil in your kitchen cabinet, there are plenty of natural and organic lubes to choose from — as well as others made from water, silicone, or oil — that use safe ingredients you can trust.

 It’s important to note that natural and organic lubes can be water-based or oil-based, so if you intend to have sex while using a condom, you’ll generally want to steer clear of oil-based products unless your condom is compatible with them.